cat-kitty/5-Chrome-Extensions/BudgetManager/README.md

 ## Credits
 This extension was created based on Udemy's Chrome Extensions: Develop 5 chrome extensions from scratch lesson by Vishwas Gopinath.
+(Extension 2 of 5)

 ## Footnotes:
 *This extension was created by Zhi Rong Cai on July 7, 2022.
 It can be found on the Github @cat-kitty.
 This project is considered complete and no updates are forseeable.*